Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * To view past or upcoming meetings, access meeting recordings or calendar invites, go to [https://openprofile.dev]

 ### Decision-Making Practices and Consensus Guidelines
-{{PROJECT-NAME}} develops its specifications through voluntary consensus, meaning that:
+{{PROJECT-SHORTNAME}} develops its specifications through voluntary consensus, meaning that:

 * Participation is open to all interested stakeholders.
 * Decisions are made by consensus.
 Consensus means substantial agreement, absent of sustained objection, not necessarily unanimity.